fkalis/bash-onedrive-upload/README.md

 and follow the steps.
 You will need a web browser.

-After the authorization process has successfully completed you can upload files (up to 100MB each due to API limitations for simple uploads).
+After the authorization process has successfully completed you can upload files.

 Getting started (OneDrive for Business)
 ---------------